Altitude-Adaptive Vision-Only Geo-Localization for UAVs in GPS-Denied Environments: Introduction

 The remainder of this paper is organized as follows.
-Section \ref{sec:related} reviews related works on aerial visual place recognition, vision-based UAV altitude estimation, and regression-as-classification.
+Section \ref{sec:related} reviews related works on aerial visual place recognition, vision-based UAV altitude estimation, and monocular depth estimation references together with regression-as-classification.
 Section \ref{sec:method} presents the proposed altitude-adaptive geo-localization framework, including the relative altitude estimation module and the visual place recognition module.
 Section \ref{sec:exp} describes the datasets, experimental settings, main results, runtime analysis, and ablation studies.
-Section \ref{sec:discussion} discusses scalability, limitations, and potential directions for future work.
+Section \ref{sec:discussion} discusses scalability, limitations, and potential directions for future research.
 Finally, Section \ref{sec:conclusion} concludes the paper.
+The code and dataset links are publicly available at \url{https://github.com/VictoireWood/AE-VPR}.